vronney/animatiion_css_javascript/README.md

 - DOM manipulation

 ## How to run
-- Make sure to have Python SimeplHTTPServer installed
+- Make sure to have Python SimpleHTTPServer installed
 - In command line: python -m http.server
 - In browser: localhost:8000